Marius-1337/powerDatabase/README.md

 - check if create statement for timescaledb tables needs anything additional
 - check if Italian regions (regions in general) need validity dates (when created, when cease to exist)

+Have psql installed:
+brew update
+brew install libpq
+brew link --force libpq

+psql should be working from command line

 Create a .pgpass in your homedirectory.
 The .pgpass file is a plain text file that contains one or more lines with the following format: